nodos-dev/docs/docs/development/subsystems/nos.sys.vulkan.md

 ``#!c Type`` must be set to adequate ``#!c nosResourceType`` based on which resource info is used.

 ## Functions
-Most operations in nosVulkan API uses a ``nosCmd`` struct to record commands and most calls are not synchronized between CPU and GPU.
+Most operations in `nos.sys.vulkan` API uses a ``nosCmd`` struct to record commands and most calls are not synchronized between CPU and GPU.

 ---